sovrynn/ecdo/README.md

 Whenever you would like to add a reference to something you would like to investigate in the future, add it in a "TODO" section at the very bottom of the page.
 This will also allow you to easily reference a list of potential topics to look into by using `grep` on "TODO".

-## Translations

-Translations can be put in `/translation` folders within the relevant directory.

 # Primary Contributors

 - Repo owner and maintainer: [Sovrynn](https://sovrynn.github.io)